 (Not open to students majoring in biotechnology or laboratory management.
 Fulfills the laboratory science requirement only with previous or concurrent credit for BIOL 101.)
 Prerequisite or corequisite: BIOL 101.
 A hands-on study of the structure and function of living organisms.
 The goal is to apply the scientific method and to use scientific and quantitative reasoning to make informed decisions about experimental results in the biological sciences.
 Laboratory exercises emphasize the scientific method and explore topics such as the chemical foundations of living organisms, cell structure and function, and the classification of organisms.
-Students may receive credit for only one of the following courses: BIOL 102, BIOL 103, BIOL 105, or BSCI 105.
+Students may receive credit for only one of the following courses: BIOL 102 or BIOL 103.